 Loretta’s rags-to-riches saga captured the world’s attention when her autobiographical hit Coal Miner’s Daughter became a motion picture in 1980, earning Sissy Spacek a best-actress Oscar for her lead role.
 The film chronicled Loretta’s teenage marriage, early career and the role the Grand Ole Opry played in exposing the young singer to a national audience.

 Loretta’s influence and impact continue to resonate throughout the entertainment community.
 Loretta marked her 50th anniversary as a recording artist in 2010.
 Coal Miner’s Daughter, the best-selling 1976 autobiography that spawned the film, was reissued the same year, with audio and e-book editions narrated by Spacek.

-Loretta continues to record and tour.
-She also puts in appearances at the Opry and her ranch in Hurricane Mills, Tennessee.
-“It’s really great now,” she says of her life.
+Loretta continued to record and tour.
+She also put in appearances at the Opry and her ranch in Hurricane Mills, Tennessee.
+“It’s really great now,” she said of her life.
 “I work when I want to and I stay home a lot.
 I really don’t want to work that much, but it’s easy for me now and the people keep hollering for me and I say, ‘Well, let’s go!’”

 In April 2022, Loretta celebrated her 90th birthday at the Opry, featuring a debut by her granddaughter, Tayla Lynn.
 Shortly after celebrating her 60th anniversary as an Opry member on September 25, 2022, Loretta passed away peacefully in her sleep on October 4, 2022, at her beloved Ranch in Hurricane Mills, Tennessee.
 Tributes for the country music icon poured in from across the country music realm and the world, including tributes every night from the Opry stage.
 Her legacy, leadership, and kind heart will continue to live on in country music and the Opry family.